NikKowPHP/skinova/docs/app_description.md

 Of course.
-Here are the two final, comprehensive, and production-ready planning documents for the Skinova project.
-These documents incorporate all the strategic decisions, technical details, and operational considerations we have discussed.

-1.  **Technical Application Description (v1.4):** The "what and why."
-This is the single source of truth for the project's vision, architecture, and core requirements.
-2.  **Master Implementation Plan (v1.2):** The "how and when."
-This is the actionable roadmap for building, testing, and deploying the application.

-Together, they form a complete and professional blueprint ready for execution.
+Here is the final, fully updated version of the Skinova technical application description, incorporating the details on administration, data portability, and scheduled tasks.
+This can be considered the definitive v1.5.

 ---
----

-# **Document 1: Skinova Technical Application Description (v1.4)**
+# Skinova Technical Application Description (v1.5)

 ### *An Adaptation of the Lexity Framework*